Rysias/cds-assignments/language-assignments/fooled-by-llm/README.md

 ```
 This has the aim of giving the model some context wrt the style (real or fake news) as well as the type of text to generate (text following a headline).

-For the `temperature` parameter, which controls how 'risky' the model is when choosing answers with 0 being argmax-sampling and 1 being the maximum, I choose 0.9 which is the recommended value by goose.ai (LINKS).
+For the `temperature` parameter, which controls how 'risky' the model is when choosing answers with 0 being argmax-sampling and 1 being the maximum, I choose 0.9 which is the [recommended value by goose.ai](https://goose.ai/docs).

 ### Software Design